 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock immediately after this offering.
-Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$7.50 in net tangible book value per share from the price you paid, based on the initial public offering price of \$10.00 per share.
-In addition, investors who purchase shares in this offering will contribute approximately 43% of the total amount of equity capital raised through the date of this offering, but will only own approximately 32% of the outstanding share capital and voting rights.
+Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$\\$ in net tangible book value per share from the price you paid, based on an assumed initial public offering price of \$\\$ per share (the mid-point of the range set forth on the cover page of this prospectus).
+In addition, investors who purchase shares in this offering will contribute approximately \$\\$ of the total amount of equity capital raised through the date of this offering, but will only own approximately \$\\$ of the outstanding share capital and approximately \$\\$ of the voting rights.
 The exercise of outstanding options and warrants will result in further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."